eXsio/nestedj/README.md

 ## Tradeoffs?

 Of course there is no free lunch :) Nested Set Model offers unbeatable tree traversal performance at the cost of elevated (but reasonable - no recursion) complexity of all tree modification operations.
-Any update of the Tree structure triggers cascade update of left/right/level values in multiple nodes.
+Any update of the tree structure triggers cascade update of left/right/level values in multiple nodes.
 NestedJ should only be considered when the reads count highly outnumbers the modifications count.

 Going back to our e-commerce example: Product Catalog of a medium size store could be updated up to 100 - 500 times a day.
 At the same time the number of visitors could be 100k - 500k a day.
-Even with increased Tree modification complexity we are still gaining a lot of performance.
-There is no recursiveness during the Tree update.
+Even with increased tree modification complexity we are still gaining a lot of performance.
+There is no recursiveness during the tree update.

 ## Installation